moka-guys/dnanexus_canvas/Readme.md

 Optional inputs can be provided to ignore regions or mark regions of known common variation and ploidy.
 Details can be found on the [Canvas Wiki](https://github.com/Illumina/canvas/wiki).

-Canvas requires additional reference genome files, each of which are packaged in a compressed tar file.
-This is a default input to the app and contains:
+Canvas requires a reference genome and associated index files.
+The files for reference hg19 are linked as a default app input in a compressed tar file.
+Specifically this contains:
 * The reference genome (`genome.fa`) and index (`genome.fa.fai`)
 * An XML file (`GenomeSize.xml`) containing Genome Size data specific to the reference genome file
 * The Canvas-ready reference fasta file (`kmer.fa`) and index (`kmer.fa.fai`)